DungGramer/font-awesome-pro/README.md

 </p>

 ## Usage
-1. Include one of the link in to HTML
+1. Include one of the link CSS or Javascript in to HTML
 #### CSS
  ```html
  <link href="https://dunggramer.github.io/font-awesome-pro/css/all.min.css" rel="stylesheet" type="text/css" />